papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

               }
           }
           ```
+        - **1: StagingXcmV3MultiLocation** - the second asset's Multilocation within the pool.
+This refers to the DOT token, which the following Multilocation identifies:
+         ```javascript
+         {
+            parents: 0,
+            interior: Here
+         }
+         ```
-    2. **amountOut** - the exact amount of the second asset that the user wants to receive
+    1. **amountOut** - the exact amount of the second asset that the user wants to receive
-    3. **amountInMax** - the maximum amount of the first asset that the user is willing to swap
+    2. **amountInMax** - the maximum amount of the first asset that the user is willing to swap
-    4. **sendTo** - the account to which the swapped assets will be sent
+    3. **sendTo** - the account to which the swapped assets will be sent
-    5. **keepAlive** - a boolean value that determines whether the pool should be kept alive after the swap
+    4. **keepAlive** - a boolean value that determines whether the pool should be kept alive after the swap
-    6. Click on **Submit Transaction** to swap assets for an exact amount of tokens
+    5. Click on **Submit Transaction** to swap assets for an exact amount of tokens

         ![Swap Tokens For Exact Tokens Fields](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-12.webp)